 Meeting Mohammad before heading towards Sylhet was not in my plan!
-Actually, me and Urs were supposed to go to Sylhet together and planned everything according to that.
-But later he joined us because they both are being good friends for long time.
+I and Urs were supposed to go to Sylhet together and planned everything according to that.
+But later he joined us because they both are being good friends for a long time.
 Traveling with two old friends sometimes gives you the feeling of an outsider!
 So, keeping that fact in my mind, I planned to meet Mohammad in Old Dhaka on the day before.

 Finally, he received and said he was jetlagged.
-Oh God!
-He said he will try to come within half an hour but he didn’t have charge in his phone due to have no electricity in his hotel.
+Oh, God!
+He said he will try to come within half an hour but he didn’t have a charge on his phone due to have no electricity in his hotel.
 What an amazing day for me!!
 I entered inside the temple and guess what?
-It gets closed from 2PM to 4PM every day.
-If you want to go to the main temple, be reach there before 2PM or after 4PM.
+It gets closed from 2 PM to 4 PM every day.
+If you want to go to the main temple, be reach there before 2 PM or after 4 PM.
 I couldn’t get inside the main temple but saw some places around.
 The security closed the gate and I had to leave within 10 mins from the outside gate.
 The temple is a very peaceful and beautiful place to explore and take a seat.
-You have to remove your shoes and drop them to the counter to go inside the main temple.
+You have to remove your shoes and drop them at the counter to go inside the main temple.
 The sound of Mondira and devoted people will make you feel better as always.

-Later I have decided to go to Tara Mosque, because it is famous for its ornate designs and is decorated with motifs of blue stars.
+Later I have decided to go to Tara Mosque because it is famous for its ornate designs and is decorated with motifs of blue stars.
 It was built in the first half of the 19th century by Mirza Golam Pir.
-I took a rickshaw to the Tara Mosque that cost 60 taka for 2.0 km but you can also walk if you want!
-The reason behind I didn’t walk because in Old Dhaka the roads are very congested and overcrowded.
-Specially when girls walk on the streets people intentionally try to harass them.
+I took a rickshaw to the Tara Mosque that cost 60 takas for 2.0 km but you can also walk if you want!
+The reason I didn’t walk because in Old Dhaka the roads are very congested and overcrowded.
+Especially when girls walk on the streets people intentionally try to harass them.
 That’s the reason I prefer to take rickshaw rides to avoid teasing.
-On my way to Tara Mosque I saw Dhaka Central Jail, Lalbagh Fort!
+On my way to Tara Mosque, I saw Dhaka Central Jail, Lalbagh Fort!
 You can get down and see around if you want but I already explored those places before.
-In between of my ride to Tara Mosque I found Mohammad has texted me.
+In between my ride to Tara Mosque I found Mohammad has texted me.
 I told him to come to Tara Mosque instead of Dhakeswari Temple.
-The Mosque looked really nice but I believe the beauty would be more visible if the people could clean this amazing creation very often!
+The Mosque looked nice but I believe the beauty would be more visible if the people could clean this amazing creation very often!
 I am a Muslim girl and I know how to stay calm and behave in front of the Mosque.
 So, I covered my hair and waited for Mohammad.

-Oh, before I leave, about vehicles, you can walk, take Rickshaw or Bike to explore Old Dhaka.
+Oh, before I leave, about vehicles, you can walk, take a Rickshaw or Bike to explore Old Dhaka.
 Best if you avoid cars or CNG autorickshaw, because the roads are tiny.
-On the way to your destinations, you can also enjoy street foods like Kabab, Luchi, Paratha, Zilapi, Mishti (Sweets), Yogurt, Vhuna Khichuri, Aloor Chop, Singhara, Beguni, Chotpoti, Fuchka and many more….I have a plan to write a blog on foods of Old Dhaka for you soon!
+On the way to your destinations, you can also enjoy street foods like Kabab, Lucchi, Paratha, Zilapi, Mishti (Sweets), Yogurt, Vhuna Khichuri, Aloor Chop, Singhara, Beguni, Chotpoti, Fuchka and many more….I have a plan to write a blog on foods of Old Dhaka for you soon!

 Well, guys let me know if you want to ask me more questions!